 They started out with single Foldboats, but soon converted to fiber-glass boats.
 In the early years, Ed Alexander assisted with membership, helped draft our constitution, became president, for many years was editor of the KCCNY newsletter, actively assisted with the organization and timing at the Esopus Race and organized the Annual meeting for many years when the attendance was around 80.

-Miriam Alexander was treasurer of KCCNY for 18 years).
-We all took turns as trip leaders, in those days, except for March, trips lasted 2 days.
+Everyone took turns as trip leaders.
+In those days, except for March, trips lasted 2 days.
 The trip leader, in addition to his/her duties on the river had to make arrangements for camping.
 As the group grew and some became more proficient than others, expert and intermediate trips were born.
 They did meet at night and camped together.

 Ed led many trips.
 One Delaware trip comes to mind where we had 27 boats and over 50 people camping.
 One woman complained to Ed that her male escort was not making enough advances toward her so she asked Ed to speak to him.
 He complied and the couple later married.